EvanFur/Cyclistic-2019-Data/README.md

 Customers are primarily using Cyclistic at the weekends.
 They likely don't feel that it is necessary to purchase a subscription because of their limited usage.
 In this case there are 2 options.
 We either need to convince them that, even in their limited usage, a Cyclistic subscription is still of value or we need to convince them to use Cyclistic during the week.

-For the first option, my suggestion would be to gather data to showcase the cost to an average non-subscriber vs a subscriber with similar usage and form a marketing campaign to highlight the benefits.
+For the first option, my suggestion would be to gather data to showcase the cost to an average non-subscriber vs a subscriber with similar usage, and form a marketing campaign to highlight the benefits.

-For the second option, a campaign could be formed around the different uses for Cyclistic, i.e commuting, quick trips for groceries, a greener alternative, anything that removes them from the mindset that Cyclistic is only for weekend use.
+For the second option, a campaign could be formed around the different uses for Cyclistic, i.e commuting, quick trips for groceries, a greener alternative to car travel, anything that removes them from the mindset that Cyclistic is only for weekend  use.